lokej-h/WarehouseNavigationSystem/README.md

 Double click `main.exe` to start the program.

+To run the raw code, use python 3.8 or above and run `python main.py`

 ## Building from source

 Install PyInstaller using the command - pip install pyinstaller